The Ultimate Guide to Waterproof Breathable Fabrics

 Waterproofness and Breathability

 Even if a garment is constructed using a waterproof membrane with a DWR-treated face fabric, the waterproof and breathability ratings can vary depending on the materials used and how the garment is constructed.
-By reviewing the waterproof and breathability ratings in waterproof outerwear and footwear, you can find the right piece for any activity.
+By reviewing the waterproof and breathability ratings in waterproof outerwear and footwear, you can find the right piece for your favority activity, lifestyle, or region.

 Waterproof Ratings

-Waterproofness (or water column) measures the level of water pressure that a fabric can withstand before water penetrates it.
-Waterproofness is generally measured in millimeters and is tested by putting a 1”x1” cylinder over a piece of fabric, and filling it with water until the water leaks through.
-As the water column rating increases, it shows the material can withstand a greater amount of water pressure, giving a greater level of waterproofness.
+Waterproofness (or in industry terms water column) measures the level of water pressure that a fabric can withstand before water penetrates it.
+Waterproofness is measured in millimeters and is tested by putting a 1”x1” cylinder over a piece of fabric and filling it with water until the water leaks through.
+As the material withstands a greater amount of water presure, illustrating a greater water pressure, the measured water column increases.

 Water column ratings give you a roadmap as to what garment works best in the conditions you face.
 If you need a waterproof jacket for protection as you go for a run outdoors, you don’t need as high of a waterproof rating as someone in more rainy conditions carrying a heavy backpack.
 The below chart can help you determine what level of waterproofness is the best match for your activities: